-Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left or above (mobile).
+Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left or below (mobile).
 For more details on how to get the best rates for life insurance for smokers, please continue reading below.

 Smoking is NOT a disability.